 The Churchill Artists’ Residency supports professional artists from Manitoba to undertake two week residencies in Churchill, Manitoba, at the Churchill Northern Studies Centre (CNSC).
 Founded in 1976, the CNSC provides various services to researchers working on a diverse range of topics of interest to northern science.
 Learn more

-The Deep Bay Cabin at Riding Mountain National Park was renovated by Parks Canada in 2006 to become the home of the Deep Bay Artists’ Residency program.
+The Deep Bay Cabin at Riding Mountain National Park was renovated by Parks Canada in 2006 to become the home of the Riding Mountain Artists’ Residency program.
 Since 2006, over 80 artists have experimented and created new art in the beautiful natural setting of the park.
 Learn more

 The Iceland Performing Arts Residency supports professional Manitoban performing artists to undertake a one-month residency in Skagaströnd Iceland, at the Nes Artist Residency.
 The Nes Artist Residency is one of the larger artist residences in Iceland and is located in Skagaströnd a small town in the northwest.
 Nes hosts between 90-120 international artists per year.
 Learn more